SaltwaterC/PasswordHash2/README.md

  * PHP 5.3.0+
  * OpenSSL extension
+ * hash extension with sha256 and sha512 support

 Except the usage of openssl_random_pseudo_bytes() you may use PasswordHash2 under previous versions of PHP if you extend the PasswordHash2 class and implement your own seed() method.
 However, due to the lack of a proper PRNG under PHP < 5.3.0, I leave this exercise to the one who won't upgrade.
 This implementation works consistently across platforms.
 There are no Windows-isms or *nix-isms in this implementation.
 In fact, this is hack-free from the PHP implementation point of view.